 Growing up with the last name Dobransky and a father who is 6’7” tall, I ran into a lot of people who knew my dad in our town.
 I can’t recall the number of times someone told me what a great guy my dad is, or how he had helped them, or how much they appreciate his work.

-Even when times were tight and markets were down, my dad’s firm would always pay for the uniforms and team events. for my brother’s Little League team.
+Even when times were tight and markets were down, my dad’s firm would always pay for the uniforms and team events for my brother’s Little League team.
 I also remember many days when I saw my dad don his black suit and go to a funeral for a client, a neighbor, or a community member.

 Advisors are important members of our communities, helping us save for the future and supporting our friends and neighbors.
 Most advisors I know give back to their communities, whether raising money for local charities or educating community members on financial topics.
-More than any other financial services or professional group, I see advisors giving back to their communities.
+More than any other financial service or professional group, I see advisors giving back to their communities.

 4. They’re Good People